jmrr/phd_thesis/Viva/preparation.md

   * Appearance-based methods for inclusive visual navigation
     - Schroth et al. (NAVVIS): prototype app that pre-selected some relevant visual words that are sent to the client for matching.
-    - Ali and Nordin: AB methodthat uses SIFT to construct a weighted topological map of the environment stored in a white cane to provide path planning based on a loaded map.
+    - Ali and Nordin: AB method that uses SIFT to construct a weighted topological map of the environment stored in a white cane to provide path planning based on a loaded map.
     - Nguyen et al.: Combined FAP-MAP+SLAM to construct a db of images with